Projects

 • Rename a project by double-clicking on the tab name

-• Delete a project by clicking the close (×) button that appears when hovering over a tab
+• Close or delete a project by clicking the close (×) button that appears when hovering over a tab — see Closing vs Deleting below

 • Reorder projects by dragging and dropping tabs to rearrange them — the order is persisted across sessions